A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 Can you stay overnight on Similan Islands?

-Since 2018, you can only stay overnight at Similan Islands on a Similan Liveaboard multi-day trip, which is the best and the only way to get to the better diving and snorkeling spots.
+The only way to make an overnight trip to Similan is by joining a Liveaboard multi-day trip since you’re sleeping on the boat and not on the island.
+Similan liveaboard is the best and the only way to get to the better diving and snorkeling spots.

 What to pack for the Similan Islands day tour?